omega8cc/boa/README.txt

 Satellite Instances and thus shouldn't be used to host your sites.
 Please always use one or more Satellite Instances to host your sites.

-Note: the 'Master' and 'Satellite' names in the Barracuda/Octopus context are not related to the multi-server Aegir features.
-It is related to the multi-Aegir-instances environment, with virtual chroot/jail for every Aegir Satellite instance.
+The 'Master' and 'Satellite' names in the Barracuda/Octopus context are not related to the multi-server Aegir features.
+It is related to the multi-instance environment, with virtual chroot/jail for every Aegir Satellite instance.

 Barracuda is the main script for the Aegir Master Instance system install and upgrades, including OS environment and main Aegir instance, but no platforms (besides hostmaster) are installed there.

 Octopus is an Aegir + Platforms installer (you can interactively choose the platforms you wish to install on the instance) and updater only.
 It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is over 1 GB total, is shared.

 Sharing the code between instances is of critical importance, because it allows you to dramatically lower RAM and CPU usage, because most of the actively used code is opcode cached.

 With multi-install system you have to remember that all of them will use the same Nginx server, so you could break the system trying to install site with the same domain on two or more instances.
 The instances will not be aware of other running instances, so it is your responsibility to use such system wisely.

 There is also Tuner script available (see aegir/tools/BOND.sh.txt) for easy system tuning for development and switching it back easily to the standard production settings.

 ### SUPPORTED PARENT SYSTEMS